nafisulbari/bracu-usis/README.md

 # USIS's Advising System
 Where teachers can easily find non-clasing theory/lab or both section for students.

-This is a project for CSE310, Fall 2019
+This is a project for CSE310, Fall 2019, Brac University

 Name: Ahmed Nafisul Bari